cgoliver/cgoliver.github.io/teaching.md

 ---

 * I will be co-teaching a course in the Computer Science department this Fall (COMP 364) covering Python as applied to biological problems.
-If you are interested click [here](http://www.cs.mcgill.ca/~cgonza11/COMP_364) for all the material.
+If you are interested click <a href="http://www.cs.mcgill.ca/~cgonza11/COMP_364", target="blank">here</a> or all the material.